TIME MACHINE POET OF THE WEEK

 Contra Costa County, California, U.S.

-Phife Dawg (Malik Taylor) was an American hip-hop pioneer that co-established the world acclaimed group “A Tribe Called Quest” along with musician Q-Tip, Jarobi White, and Ali Shaheed Muhammand.
-His lyrical abilities on albums such as 1991’s “The Low End Theory” and 1996’s “Beats, Rhymes and Life,” established him as one of Hip-Hop’s most successful artists in the 90’s.
+Phife Dawg (Malik Taylor) was an American hip-hop pioneer that co-established the world-acclaimed rap group “A Tribe Called Quest” along with musician Q-Tip, Jarobi White, and Ali Shaheed Muhammad.
+His lyrical abilities on albums such as 1991’s “The Low-End Theory” and 1996’s “Beats, Rhymes, and Life,” established him as one of Hip-Hop’s most successful artists in the 90’s.
 Standing at only 5’3 tall, his harden demeanor on tracks present a stature that can’t be reached.